Lance Becker

-Lance B. Becker M.D.
-FAHA is an internationally recognized physician-scientist and a leading authority in the field of emergency medicine, resuscitation, cardiology, and critical care medicine.
-His work has revolutionized resuscitation science, particularly in the realms of cardiac arrest management, therapeutic hypothermia, therapies for reperfusion injury, and mitochondrial medicine.
+Lance Bert Becker M.D.
+FAHA (born 1954) is an American emergency physician and researcher.
+His work has been in resuscitation science, particularly in the realms of cardiac arrest management, therapeutic hypothermia, therapies for reperfusion injury, and mitochondrial medicine.

 Early life and education

 Becker earned his undergraduate degree at the University of Michigan and his M.D. from the University of Illinois.
 He completed his residency at Michael Reese Hospital and Medical Center, in Chicago, IL.

 Personal life

 Becker is married with two adult children, one of whom is also a physician-scientist.

 Career and contributions

 Early career

 Becker began his career as an attending physician at Michael Reese hospital in Chicago in 1984, after which he became an assistant professor of medicine at the University of Chicago.
 At the University of Chicago, he founded and directed the Emergency Resuscitation Center.

 Mid-career

 In 2006 he accepted an appointment at the University of Pennsylvania, where he would hold a triple appointment in the following departments: Emergency Medicine at the Hospital of the University of Pennsylvania; Clinical Studies in Veterinary Science at the School of Veterinary Medicine; and the Center for Mitochondrial and Epigenomic Medicine Children's Hospital at the University of Pennsylvania (CHOP).
 At Penn, he founded and directed the Center for Resuscitation Science.